The Coronavirus pandemic has infected more than 2.5 million people in 210 countries and territories around the world. – MarketWatch

 Every cloud has a silver lining.
 Where COVID-19 has become a global human tragedy, these tech innovations are sure to be the silver lining, helping us to effectively deal with the outbreak.

 Capitalize on the opportunities by leveraging emerging technologies to evolve or brace new challenges.
-Cygnet has been leading from the front against the fight with COVID-19 by offering mission critical business solutions such as Cygnature – a blockchain enabled digital signing solution and AutomationwhiZ – a software bot universe with free bots to automate business processes.
+Cygnet Infotech has been leading from the front against the fight with COVID-19 by offering mission-critical business solutions such as Cygnature – a blockchain enabled digital signing solution and AutomationwhiZ – a software bot universe with free bots to automate business processes.
 These solutions are enabling businesses to be resilient and unwavering during this crisis.